AdobeDocs/experience-manager-65.en/help/sites-developing/spa-composite-component.md

 ## Use Case {#use-case}

 This article will use the typical card component as its example use case.
 Cards are a common UI element for many digital experiences and are typically made up of an image and associated text or caption.
-An author wants to be able to drag-and-drop the whole card, but be able to individually edit the card's image as well as customize the associated text.
+An author wants to be able to drag-and-drop the whole card, but be able to individually edit the card's image and customize the associated text.

 ## Prerequisites {#prerequisites}